-Many of these ways to make money online in a lockdown can be easily set up even while you’re barred from all social contact, but the dream is that they will continue to make you money in years to come!
+Many of these side hustles and ways to make money online can be easily set up, but the goal is that they will continue to make you money in years to come!

 Even if you don’t make instant money from anything on this list, it feels a lot better to have something to work on and build with the potential of making money from it one day, right?
 I also absolutely love the idea of passive income!
 Who doesn’t?

 The flexibility and self-autonomy of working from home is also extremely attractive.
 But if you’re anything like me, motivation to actually achieve what you want can be a struggle.

 These 11 ways to make money online are all things I’ve dabbled in with varying success over the past few years.

 But I’ve now suddenly found myself with extra time to continue to work at and build these streams of income- why not join me?

 Note: Some of the links below are affiliate links, so I may get a small commission at no extra cost to you if you choose to purchase these products.
 They are all products I know and love.
 Thanks for supporting Happier With Tea!

 1. Make and Sell Digital Products